Does your dog see an open door as an invitation to take off on an adventure of a lifetime?

 Teach Your Dog to Sit and Stay at the Door in 5 Steps

-Step 3: If they move out of their sit, the door closes (consequence of moving too soon = they lose what they want).
+- Step 3: If they move out of their sit, the door closes (the consequence of moving too soon = they lose what they want).
 Help them reset back into the sit position and try again, making it easier this time by not opening the door as wide or waiting too long before release.

 Pro Tip: Practice this at every doorway to help your dog generalize this behavior.